webpy/webpy.github.com/tutorial3.md

     import time

-Then change your `Hello` class as follows:
+Then change your `hello` class as follows:

-    class Hello:
+    class hello:
         def GET(self):
             return "The time is:    " + time.ctime()